Diabetes > Food, Diet and Recipes > Which Foods Help Diabetes?

 Whole grain foods are those containing oats, barley, wheat where the full grain is used.

-Foods made from grains have quite a high concentration of carbohydrate so people with diabetes will benefit by testing their blood sugar before and after eating grain based foods to see whether their blood sugar is being raised too high.
+Foods made from grains have quite a high concentration of carbohydrate so people with diabetes will benefit by testing their blood sugar before and after eating grain based foods to see whether their blood sugar is being raised too high

 Much modern food is made from over processed grains, such as plain flour, many breads, white rice and pastries.
-However, whole grain varieties do exist.
+However, whole grains varieties do exist.
 Breads with a higher amount of fibre, for instance, are generally better than those with a low amount of fibre.
 Similarly, brown rice is a better choice than white rice.

 Nuts, herbs and spices